 Reference Name Description XML path Mand.
 MPL Usage Transaction Type Always equal to "ReachabilityCheckResponse" Document/TPSMPLLkpRspn/M sgHdr/ReqTp/Prtry/Id Yes Message Identification Unique identifier of the message Document/TPSMPLLkpRspn/M sgHdr/MsgId Yes Creation Date Time Date and time by when the element was created Document/TPSMPLLkpRspn/M sgHdr/CreDtTm Yes Original Message Identification Unique identifier of the processing transaction.
-Shall be equal to the Message Identification of the relative Look-up request ocessing transaction.
-Shall be ual to the Message entification of the relative Document/TPSMPLLkpRspn/M sgHdr/OrgnlBizQry/Msgld Yes Original Creation Date Time Date and time by when the relative Look-up request was created Document/TPSMPLLkpRspn/M sgHdr/OrgnlBizQry/CreDtTm Yes Result Boolean true/false, indicates whether or not a given proxy could be matched to an IBAN.
+Shall be equal to the Message Identification of the relative Look-up request Yes Original Creation Date Time Date and time by when the relative Look-up request was created Date and time by when the elative Look-up request was Document/TPSMPLLkpRspn/M Result Boolean true/false, indicates whether or not a given proxy could be matched to an IBAN.
 Document/TPSMPLLkpRspn/R spn/Rslt Yes Result Details Not present in positive responses, optional in negative responses.
 Document/TPSMPLLkpRspn/R spn/RsltDtls No Originator Scheme Name For possible future use Document/TPSMPLLkpRspn/OrgtrSchme/Nm No Originator Scheme Identification For possible future use Document/TPSMPLLkpRspn/OrgtrSchme/Id/PrvtId/Othr/Id No Receiver Scheme Name For possible future use Document/TPSMPLLkpRspn/R cvrSchme/Nm No Receiver Scheme Identification For possible future use Document/TPSMPLLkpRspn/R cvrSchme/ld/Prvtld/Othr/ld No